kandre02/LineaMayHackathon/README.md

     npm run build
     ```

 ## Progress for August

 - Updated the User Interface for a softer and more modern experience.
 - Secured the smart contract.
 - Deployed the smart contract on the Linea Mainnet.
+- Fixed bugs and added "approval methods" for eFrogs NFT and $CROAK Token (using Croak Contract ABI to getApproved and eFrogs Contract ABI).
+- Tested these types of transfers and updated the functions.
+- Updated the DApp to run on mobile phone browsers!
 - Added an "About Page".
-- fixed bugs and added "approval methods" for eFrogs nft and $Croak Token. (since now we are live on mainnet, I tested these type of transfers and updated my functions :D ! )

 ## Author